 Despite the treaty, controversy continued over what Columbus had found.
 He made three more voyages to America between 1494 and 1502, during which he explored Puerto Rico, the Virgin Islands, Jamaica, and Trinidad.
 Each time he returned more certain that he had reached the East.
 Subsequent explorations by others, however, persuaded most Europeans that Columbus had discovered a “New World.”
 Ironically, that New World was named for someone else.
 A German geographer, Martin Waldseemüller, accepted the claim of Amerigo Vespucci that he had landed on the American mainland before Columbus.
 In 1507 Waldseemüller published a book in which he named the new land “America.”

-The impulse for exploration was further fueled by the European imagination.
+As European powers conquered the territories of the New World, they justified wars against Native Americans and the destruction of their cultures as a fulfillment of the European secular and religious vision of the New World.
 The idea of “America” antedated America’s discovery and even Viking exploration.
-That idea had two parts: one paradisiacal and utopian; the other savage and dangerous.
-Ancient tales described distant civilizations, usually to the west, where European-like peoples lived simple, virtuous lives without war, famine, disease, or poverty.
+That idea had two parts: one paradisiacal and utopian, the other savage and dangerous.
+Ancient tales described distant civilizations, usually to the west, where European-like peoples lived simple, virtuous lives without war, famine, disease or poverty.
 Such utopian visions were reinforced by religious notions.
-Early Christian Europeans had inherited from the Jews a powerful prophetic tradition that drew upon apocalyptic biblical texts in the books of Daniel, Isaiah, and Revelations.
+Early Christian Europeans had inherited from the Jews a powerful prophetic tradition that drew upon apocalyptic biblical texts in the books of Daniel, Isaiah and Revelations.
 They connected the Christianization of the world with the second coming of Christ.
 Such ideas led many Europeans (including Columbus) to believe it was God’s plan for Christians to convert pagans wherever they were found.

 If secular and religious traditions evoked utopian visions of the New World, they also induced nightmares.
 The ancients described wonderful civilizations, but barbaric, evil ones as well.
 Moreover, late medieval Christianity inherited a rich tradition of hatred for non-Christians derived in part from the Crusaders' struggle to free the Holy Land and from warfare against the Moors.

 European encounters with the New World were viewed in light of these preconceived notions.
 To plunder the New World of its treasures was acceptable because it was populated by pagans.
-To Christianize the pagans was necessary because it was part of God’s plan; to kill them was right because they were Satan’s or Antichrist’s warriors.
-As European powers conquered the territories of the New World, they justified wars against Native Americans and the destruction of their cultures as a fulfillment of the European secular and religious vision of the New World.
+To Christianize the pagans was necessary because it was part of God’s plan; to kill them was right because they were Satan’s warriors.

 While Spain was building its New World empire, France was also exploring the Americas.
-In 1524, Giovanni da Verrazano was commissioned to locate a northwest passage around North America to India.
+In 1524, Giovanni da Verrazzano was commissioned to locate a northwest passage around North America to India.
 He was followed in 1534 by Jacques Cartier, who explored the St. Lawrence River as far as present-day Montreal.
-In 1562 Jean Ribault headed an expedition that explored the St. Johns River area in Florida.
-His efforts were followed two years later by a second venture headed by René de Laudonnière.
+In 1562, Jean Ribault headed an expedition that explored the St. Johns River area in Florida.
+His efforts were followed two years later by a second venture headed by René Goulaine de Laudonnière.
 But the Spanish soon pushed the French out of Florida, and thereafter, the French directed their efforts north and west.
-In 1608 Samuel de Champlain built a fort at Quebec and explored the area north to Port Royal, Nova Scotia, and south to Cape Cod.
+In 1608 Samuel de Champlain built a fort at Quebec and explored the area north to Port Royal and Nova Scotia and south to Cape Cod.

 Unlike Spain’s empire, “New France” produced no caches of gold and silver.
 Instead, the French traded with inland tribes for furs and fished off the coast of Newfoundland.
 New France was sparsely populated by trappers and missionaries and dotted with military forts and trading posts.
 Although the French sought to colonize the area, the growth of settlements was stifled by inconsistent policies.
 Initially, France encouraged colonization by granting charters to fur-trading companies.
 Then, under Cardinal Richelieu, control of the empire was put in the hands of the government-sponsored Company of New France.
 The company, however, was not successful, and in 1663 the king took direct control of New France.
 Although more prosperous under this administration, the French empire failed to match the wealth of New Spain or the growth of neighboring British colonies.